h2oai/h2o-3/h2o-docs/src/product/data-science/drf.rst

 -  `calibration_frame <algo-params/calibration_frame.html>`__: Specifies the frame to be used for Platt scaling.

 -  **verbose**: Print scoring history to the console.
 For DRF, metrics are per tree.
-This value defaults to FALSE.
+This option is defaults to false (not enabled).

 -  `custom_metric_func <algo-params/custom_metric_func.html>`__: Optionally specify a custom evaluation function.